cs320-wisc/f21/p7/README.md

 Each row represents a visit to a webpage on the site.
-Each row contains the date, the id of the user who visited the page, the url that they visited, and the number of minutes spent on the page.
+Each row contains the date, the id of the user who visited the page, the url that they visited, and the number of seconds spent on the page.
 We see Adriana visited 4 pages on the website for varying amounts of time (including one for laptop.html).